 FREE Native Seed Swap in Denver!

-When: Sunday, October 10, 2021, 10am-1pm Where: The Table Public House 2190 S Platte River Drive, Denver, CO 80223 RSVP and Share on Facebook: facebook.com/events/1420829318312898 Join this free Fall Native Seed Swap in Denver!
+Partners: People & Pollinators Action Network, Native Plant Society of Northern Colorado, League of Women Voters Pollinator Habitat Group, Nature in the City, City of Fort Collins, Audubon of the Rockies, Wildlands Restoration and Front Range Wild Ones Join these free Fall Native Seed Swaps in Denver, Colorado Springs and Fort Collins!
 This event is FREE and OPEN TO THE PUBLIC.
 You do not need to provide seeds to participate in the swap!
-The Wild Ones Front Range Chapter is co-hosting this event with the People and Pollinators Action Network and the Denver Metro Chapter of the Colorado Native Plant Society.
+The Wild Ones Front Range Chapter is co-hosting this event with the People and Pollinators Action Network and the Colorado Native Plant Society.

 If you have access to native seeds, please put clean seeds in separate containers (a paper bag or envelope, or a glass jar; one species per container) and LABEL EACH CONTAINER with as much information as you can (the GENUS AND SPECIES, common name(s), location collected (approximate elevation) and date/year collected.

-If you would like to arrange a donation of seeds ahead of the event or if you have any questions about how to collect and clean seeds, visit the Wild Ones website here for more info: frontrangewildones.org/event/native-seed-swap-denver/
+If you would like to arrange a donation of seeds ahead of the event or if you have any questions about how to collect and clean seeds, visit these Wild Ones website pages here for more info: frontrange.wildones.org/native-seed-collection-and-cleaning frontrangewildones.org/event/native-seed-swap-denver/

 So stop mowing and watering unused grass lawns, and start building your own native plant paradise to enjoy with the butterflies, birds and the bees.
 Want to be inspired?
 Read this wonderful book, Nature's Best Hope by Douglas Tallamy.
 You will be amazed by how we can all do our part in making a huge difference.
 Pick it up at your local library today for a dose of hope.